vittis/dev-challenge-week-1/README.md

 There should be a navbar present in all routes which links to all routes above.

-If a request fails, show in the UI the error from API.
+If a request fails, show in the UI the error from API if available, else show a generic error message.